eiiidolon/Text-based-Uno-Jupyter-Notebook-/README.md

 **How to Play**
 1. Enter the number of players in the game, pick from 2 to 4
 2. The game will start from Player 1, on the main menu pick one of two options:
-   1: Allows player to see their hand
+   1: Allows player to see their hand,
    2: Player will draw a card
-3a.
-Upon entering '1', the player will see a list of cards in their hand.
+3. Upon entering '1', the player will see a list of cards in their hand.
 Enter the number associated with the card they want to pick (an additional menu may appear/changes to the gameplay may occur if you play an action card, see below in **Action Cards**).
 If the player wants to return to the main menu, enter '0'
-3b.
-Upon entering '2', the player will draw a card and it will be shown on the screen (press Enter/Return to clear).
+4. Upon entering '2', the player will draw a card and it will be shown on the screen (press Enter/Return to clear).
 If the card is playable, the player will be prompted on whether they will want to play it, enter Y or N
-4. After the player's turn is finished, the screen is cleared and the menu of the following player is shown
+5. After the player's turn is finished, the screen is cleared and the menu of the following player is shown

 **Uno Rules**
 - Each player will start off with 7 cards in their hand